bytebase/bytebase.com-old/docs/en/reference/cli.md

 ```
 driver://username[:password]@host[:port]/[dbName][?param=value&...&param=value]
 ```

 We currently support drivers:
  - mysql
  - postgresql

 The optional params are:
  - ssl-ca
  - ssl-cert
  - ssl-key

-Here are a few examples.
+Here are a few examples:
  - mysql://root@localhost:3306/
  - postgresql://$(whoami)@localhost:5432/postgres
  - postgresql://user:pass@localhost:5432/dbname?ssl-ca=a&ssl-cert=b&ssl-key=c

 ## Commands
-### `migrate`
+### migrate
 Apply schema migration to database.

-Internally, `migrate` history is recorded.
-It is recommended that migrate is only used for applying schema change so that it is more clear to track schema migration.
+Internally, every `migrate` command will be recorded in history.
+It is recommended that `migrate` is only used for applying schema change so that it is more clear to track schema migration.

 #### Flags
 `--dsn`